Historical Text by Ben Baker

 Sometime in late May or early June I was talking on the phone with TJ and

 the subject of networking the BBSs together came up.
-"Wouldn't it be neat
+"Wouldn't it

 if one Fido could automatically call another and send it messages and files

 -- automatic software updates!"
-That night TJ logged into Fido 10 and
+That night TJ logged into Fido 10

 uploaded FIDO_DEC V6, a brand new program called FIDONET, and a new system